ComradDoge/DogeEU4/README.md

 # Reintroduce caliphal legitimact in DoTF but make sure it doesnt crash people
 # Look at sca_norwegian flow
 # check on songhai mission
-# AFTER CAMPAIGN Centralization: move development_cost_modifier to the 25_dev_requirement.
-Replace it with -10% dev cost and reduce -30% to -20%.
-This prevents non_deved nation having an op modifier.
-Also remove manpower modifiers/rethink
 # AFTER CAMPAIGN = look into making expand_infrastrucutre 20/40/60 and reduce flat_governing_value to 15>10 to be at parity with state house
 # AFTER CAMPAIGN MAYBE = manufactory bonus +1 reduced to +0.5
 # AFTER CAMPAIGN = Remove Church Councils reform as it basically is a duplicate of a privilege and a reform
 # AFTER CAMPAIGN MUST = NDefines.NCountry.ADVISOR_COST_INCREASE_PER_YEAR = 0.01 INCREASE TO 0.02
-# AFTER CAMPAIGN = Reduce merc_disc stuff
+# AFTER CAMPAIGN = Reduce merc_disc stuff, check reform and remove professionalism shit it has
 # AFTER CAMPAIGN = remove the -10% dev cost in burghers privs

 <br/>